Hello everyone, and Happy Tuesday!

 “Next week.
 He is stopping in Dublin first.”

 “To party there, I think.”

 Sheridan is Kevin’s oldest brother, who is 32 years old and lives in London to pursue his doctorate degree in biomedical engineering.
 He has another brother, Graham, who is 29, and lives in New York City for work, as he works in IT.
-His only sister, Addison, is going to be 27 years old in a couple weeks, and she lives in Boston for graduate school.
+His only sister, Addison, is going to be 27 years old in a couple weeks, and she lives in Chicago for graduate school.
 Kevin just turned 25 years old, and Jack, Asad, and Levi view him as their little brother.
 Kevin is originally from Cranston, Rhode Island, pretty close to Levi’s motherland.

 Levi and Kevin met at their tennis coaching job.
 Levi works in IT for one company in Boston, and Kevin works in IT for another company in the same building, so they very often commute to work together.

 Levi, Mackenzie, Jack, and Asad share an apartment in the Allston neighborhood, while Jing and Kevin have a place in Cambridge.
 It is either a fifteen minute commute by bus, or a thirty minute commute by foot.